shindavid/AlphaZeroArcade/docs/Scrabble.md

 This is enough.
 We can make the convergence better by replacing the `(1 + N(a))` term in the PUCT formula with `max(1, N(a))`.

-Note that it is important that we disable root softmax temperature for this proof to work.
+Some practicalities should be noted.
+Root softmax temperature must be disabled for this proof to work.
+Dirichlet noise also breaks the analysis.
+Finally, move-temperature has the potential to make the agent act with non-equilibrium frequencies.
+It is unclear if this last point will cause theoretical problems during self-play, but certainly during competitive play, failure to act with equilibrium frequencies will lead to an exploitable agent.
+Later, we will investigate how to deal with these issues practically.

 ### Non-Complacency